MartynaMisk/Project2018/README.md

 (Here is where you include some sample code that then you will lik to the files inside this respitory where the whole code is https://github.com/datasets-io/iris this readme should help you to stay on track DLT) First I calculate the *mean* of each column, sample code can be seen below.
-More information in MEAN.
+More information in folder [MEAN.py](https://github.com/MartynaMisk/Project2018/blob/master/MEAN.py).
 Snapshot of Data analysis using library numpy through programme ipython.
 ```
 meanfirstcolumn = numpy.mean(data[:,0])
 ```